hash-bang/Gander/README.md

 * Navigating around a directory selects and tries to view folders (e.g. selecting 'first' when in image view in a folder containing sub-folders)
 * Non-writable cache dir error detection needs testing
+* Zoom fit for images that are wider than they are tall doesn't work correctly (too zoomed in)
+* Sometimes directory images are sized incorrectly

 TODO list